chrysek70/test-repo/README.md

 ```

 Final thoughts:
--  Since I rarely use virtual box I had a couple PC crashes when I changed from NAT to Bridge interface.
+-  Since I rarely use virtual box, I had a couple PC crashes when I changed from NAT to Bridge interface.
 I figured out that by setting port forwarding of my SSH port from 22 to 2222 I could connect to that VM.
 Then I used curl and lynx to test my pages.
 - This project introduced me to AlmaLinux, a distribution I had not worked with before.
 Opting for it over RockyLinux was a spontaneous decision, driven by the opportunity to explore something new.
 While they share similarities, delving into AlmaLinux offered a fresh learning experience.
 - I automated as much as possible and was able to figure out how to create vm in virtual box using powershell commands.
 This gave me the ability to set exact specs for the vm as described in the tasks.
 I created kickstart file which allowed me to set my linux partitions and packages to exact specifications given in the test.
 I do not have pxeboot so during iso boot I had to append inst.ks=http://<server-ip>:8000/my.ks to end of command line.
 I think this could be avoided with pxeboot setup.
 - Lastly SELinux was enforcing which created some issues with port blocking so I had to disable it: